Rudolf Diesel: Career

 Diesel understood thermodynamics and the theoretical and practical constraints on fuel efficiency.
 He knew that as much as 90% of the energy available in the fuel is wasted in a steam engine.
 His work in engine design was driven by the goal of much higher efficiency ratios.

-As opposed to outside ignition applied against internal air and fuel mixture, air was compressed internally within the cylinder whilst heating, in order for the fuel to establish contact the air immediately before the compression period would end, thus igniting on its own.
+As opposed to outside ignition applied against internal air and fuel mixture, air was compressed internally within the cylinder whilst heating.
+Fuel was injected at the end of the compression stroke and was ignited by the high temperature resulting from the compression, with no need for a spark plug.
 Therefore, the engine was smaller and weighed less than most contemporary steam engines, not to mention the fact that further fuel sources weren't required.
 Fuel efficiency was measured 75% above the 10% theoretical efficiency for steam engines.

-In his engine, fuel was injected at the end of the compression stroke and was ignited by the high temperature resulting from the compression.
 From 1893 to 1897, Heinrich von Buz, director of Maschinenfabrik Augsburg in Augsburg, provided Rudolf Diesel the opportunity to test and develop his ideas.
 Diesel also received support from the Krupp firm.

-Diesel's design utilised compression ignition as opposed to using spark plugs similar to gas engines, with the ability to be run on biodiesel, if not petroleum-originating fuels.
-Compression engines are circa 30% more efficient over conventional gas burning engines, being mixed through forced compressed air within the combustion chamber, leading to a higher internal temperature, expanding at a higher rate and placing further pressure over the pistons that rotate the crankshaft towards a quicker rate.

-Biodiesel often composed of synthesis gas originating from waste cellulose gasification, as well as extraction of lipids from algae, most frequently used by consisting vegetable oils and algae together under methanol transesterification.
-Numerous firms have developed different techniques in order to achieve such.

 The first successful diesel engine Motor 250/400 was officially tested in 1897, featuring a 25 horsepower four-stroke, single vertical cylinder compression.
 Having just revolutionised the engine manufacturing industry, it became an immediate success, with royalties amassing great wealth for Diesel.
 The engine is currently on display at the German Technical Museum in Munich.

 Besides Germany, Diesel obtained patents for his design in other countries, including the United States (1895,1898).

+The primary fuel used in Diesel engines today is the eponymous diesel fuel, derived from crude oil.
+While developing his engine, Diesel tested a wide range of liquid fuels, primarily coal distillates and petroleum products.
+Diesel also considered using coal dust, and he demonstrated vegetable oil as fuel.
+In a book titled Diesel Engines for Land and Marine Work, Diesel wrote: